 - You’ll see tiny flags, shirts, hats and wristwatches on every corner of the street.
-All public, private buildings, streets, as well as Bazars, are well lightened.
-Posters, banners and photographs of the founding father are also part of Pakistan Independence Day Celebrations 2021.
+All public, and private buildings, streets, as well as Bazars, are well-lightened.
+Posters, banners and photographs of the founding father are also part of Pakistan Independence Day Celebrations 2023.

 - On this important day, the Prime Minister of Pakistan addresses the country in a patriotic way.
 The PM honours the former leaders of the Pakistan Independence Movement and all those courageous people of the earth who have lost their lives for their country’s independence.
 The PM emphasises unity, power and hard work.